Pisa to Sicily 2025

 14th September

-The final activity was some bike maintenance, particularly the replacement of Richard's front brake rotor which didn't look very good on one side because it had spent a few miles with a pad back-to-front after recent bike maintenance (we had discovered the problem when the bike was being reassembled on day 0).
+The final activity was some bike maintenance, particularly the replacement of Richard's front brake rotor which didn't look very good on one side because it had spent a few miles with a brake pad back-to-front after recent bike maintenance (we had discovered the problem when the bike was being reassembled on day 0).
 The new rotor had been bought at the Pompei Decathlon store which was near the hotel.

 Day 9: Pompei to Megazzeno